Speaking in Tongues Is the Initial Evidence

 - •• Once more, what was unique here? — the speaking in tongues.

 - •• What was not unique here? — the prophesying, which is commonly seen in both Testaments.

 The Scriptural conclusion?
 The baptism with the Holy Spirit (as we have seen in Acts 2, 10, and 19) is a uniquely New Testament experience.
 And it has a unique initial evidence — speaking in tongues!

 The sound of a rushing, mighty wind (Acts 2:2) is not an evidence, nor is it “the evidence”.
-It occurred on only one of the New Testament instances of the baptism in the Holy Spirit.
-And it had occurred in the Old Testament (e.g., 1 Kings 19:11), where it was clearly not the evidence of the baptism with the Spirit.
+It occurred on only one of the New Testament instances of the baptism of the Holy Spirit.
+And it had occurred in the Old Testament (e.g., 1 Kings 19:11), where it was clearly not the evidence of the Pentecostal baptism with the Spirit.

 Fire, or tongues of fire (Acts 2:3), is not an evidence, nor is it “the evidence” of the Holy Ghost baptism.
 It also occurred in only one of the New Testament cases.
 And fire was a fairly common occurrence in the Old Testament when God revealed Himself, and again clearly not in the context of the Holy Spirit baptism.

 Praising God (Acts 10:46) is universal throughout Scripture.
 So it cannot be singled out as an evidence that one is Spirit-filled.
 Many non-Spirit-filled people praised God in the Old Testament and continue to do so today.

 Prophecy (Acts 19:6) is likewise common in the Old Testament among those not baptized in the Holy Spirit in the abiding, Acts 2, Pentecostal way.
 So it too cannot be put forth as a unique evidence that one has received the baptism of the Spirit.

 What conclusions can be drawn from the Scriptures we have examined?